review

 Real LSP and DAP integration is the second pillar.
 Renames route through workspace/willRenameFiles, so barrel files and aliased imports update automatically.
 For debugging, omp attaches lldb-dap, dlv, or debugpy to real processes, places breakpoints, and inspects stack frames — capabilities we have not seen in any other CLI agent.

-The 40+ provider list is genuinely first-class, not aspirational.
-We tested Anthropic, OpenAI, Gemini, xAI, Cerebras, Groq, Moonshot/Kimi, Qwen, GLM, Ollama, and LM Studio successfully.
+The 40+ provider list worked in practice, not just in the README.
+We tested Anthropic, OpenAI, Gemini, xAI, Cerebras, Groq, Moonshot/Kimi, Qwen, GLM, Ollama, and LM Studio.
 Authentication supports raw API keys, OAuth subscriptions (Claude Pro/Max, ChatGPT Plus, Cursor, Copilot), and local runtimes.
 Routing happens through five named roles — default, smol, slow, plan, commit — each configurable with path scoping, fallback chains, and round-robin credential rotation.

 Other notable features include persistent dual-kernel eval (Python and Bun workers that can call back into agent tools), a web_search tool chaining 14 ranked backends with site-aware extraction for GitHub, arXiv, and Stack Overflow, first-class subagents via task with isolated APFS clone/reflink worktrees, the Hindsight cross-session memory subsystem (retain/recall/reflect), and an omp commit command that splits work into atomic, dependency-ordered commits.